AttorneyOnlineVidya/AOV-Update/The Deep Dark Fantasy Update/README.md

    * Geiru and Lbelle has some buttons and her ini fixed

 Content additions:
+   * Added Darkthena!
    * Buttons for several characters have been redone
    * A Char_Icon for Sarge was added
    * Athena SOJ W has been added!
    * Trucy (Red) was added!
+   * The _customblips folder has been updated.

 The following characters have been added or recieved new emotes:
    * Desiree
    * Angel Starr
+   * Taizou got a rerip!
    * Kay Injured

 The following songs have been added to the jukebox: